Intro

 Edit Mode

-In edit mode, the attach pattern consists of an attachment header and list of attached files
+In edit mode, the attachment form cell consists of an attachment header and list of attached files

 Attachment Header